borkdude/respeced/README.md

 ## Rationale

-This library provides various tools around `clojure.spec.test.alpha`.
-It supports Clojure, ClojureScript and self-hosted ClojureScript.
+This library provides various functions and macros around `clojure.spec.test.alpha`.
+This library fully supports Clojure, ClojureScript and self-hosted ClojureScript.
+Typically this library is used in testing.

 ## API